-Choosing DOD certified wiping means that you are availing yourself of the same data destruction technology and equipment used by the United States Federal government and the military: procedures that pass the newly-enacted NIST 800-88 guidelines.
+Choosing DOD wiping means that you are availing yourself of the same data destruction technology and equipment used by the United States Federal government and the military: procedures that pass the newly-enacted NIST 800-88 guidelines.

 Data wiping is the ideal solution to destroy confidential information without resorting to hard drive shredding, crushing, or degaussing.

-When you choose DOD certified wiping, you’re choosing to make use of the same data wiping solutions that are used by the United States military and the federal government.
+When you choose DOD wiping, you’re choosing to make use of the same data wiping solutions that are used by the United States military and the federal government.
 We take pride in ensuring that our equipment and processes strictly conform to or exceed the recently-enacted NIST 800-88 guidelines, which supersede the better-known DOD 5220-22-M requirements.

 If It’s Good Enough for the Department of Defense…

 The Department of Defense is entrusted with information of the highest possible security classification.
 This information is accessed only by those with top-level security clearances and is disposed of with the greatest of care.